PhyberApex/typescript-lightning-talks/06-return-type-by-parameter/slides.md

 [click] And look at this - even with query parameters, we still get the correct User array type!

-[click] On the right, let's recap the benefits of this approach:
+On the right, let's recap the benefits of this approach:

 [click] We get fully type-safe API calls.
 No more guessing what the response will look like!